AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 **Mipmaps**

 Imagine we had a large room with thousands of objects, each with an attached texture.
 There will be objects far away that have the same high resolution texture attached as the objects close to the viewer.
-Since the objects are far away and probably only produce a few fragments, OpenGL has difficulties retrieving the right color value for its fragment from the high resolution texture
+Since the objects are far away and probably only produce a few fragments, OpenGL has difficulties retrieving the right color value for its fragment from the high resolution texture, since it has to pick a texture color for a fragment that spans a large part of the texture.
+This will produce visible artifacts on small objects, not to mention the waste of memory bandwidth using high resolution textures on small objects.

+To solve this issue OpenGL uses a concept called **mipmaps** that is basically a collection of texture images where each subsequent texture is twice as small compared to the previous one.
+The idea behind mipmaps should be easy to understand: after a certain distance threshold from the viewer, OpenGL will use a different mipmap texture that best suits the distance to the object.